S-PRO/koa2-starter/README.md

-###This is sample of NodeJS application with following technologies:
+###This is sample of NodeJS RESTful application with following technologies:

 * koa2
-* mongo db
+* MySQL
 * babel
 * mocha
 * chai